OpenNTI/nti.docs.platform.enduser/guide/part2.rst

 .. note::  When you select multiple videos at one time, they will appear grouped in the video player.
 Add the videos one at a time if you want them to appear as individual videos in the lesson.

- .. warning:: Work with your NextThought Project Manager if you need to change the title or preview image of a video in your course.

 Adding a Discussion
 ----------------------